pbasnage/Trello-Clone/README.md

 In a new (3rd) terminal tab, run `npm start` to build the Angular project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 The project should be running on the 4200 port.

+### Known Bugs
+Reordering elements across different columns (not in requirements) currently works as proof-of-concept, but not handled server-side, so it will not be saved and may cause wonky behavior.